larowlan/ds-xb/slides.md

 - This started life as the JSX theme engine on Drupal.org
 - Ended up in XB as 'semicoupled theme'
 - It is the magic sauce
+- This is a session all about it from Benjamin Mullins at Drupalcon Portland

 ---